-18.2.11 Assaulting or behaving in an aggressive manner towards the referee at any time.
+18.2.11 Assaulting or behaving in an aggressive manner towards the officials at any time.

-18.2.13 Holding the opponent’s leg and pushing forward more than 1 step without attacking with any one of the muaythai skills.
+18.2.13 Holding the opponent’s leg and pushing forward more than 2 steps in any direction without strikingwith any one of the muaythai skills.

 18.2.14 Intentionally falling down to avoid being hit while his/her leg is held by the opponent.